BrandonJLFlores/CMSC170/readme.md

 ### For Problem 2:
 1) Change filename in main (MultipleGoalsRunner.java) for the desired maze to solve

-1) Follow instructions 2 and 3 in problem 1.
+1) Follow instructions 2 and 3 for problem 1.

 2) **Run** MultipleGoalsRunner.java